Many men are interested in enhancing their own and their partners’ pleasure and satisfaction during sex.

 Foreplay can include touching, kissing, and oral sex.
 Making foreplay last can improve the sexual experience for everyone involved.

 Foreplay may be especially important for women.
 A 2017 study found that very few women — around 18 percent — experience an orgasm from intercourse alone.
 According to the same findings, 36.6 percent of women said that clitoral stimulation was necessary for orgasm during intercourse.

 2. Try the start-stop technique

-Men who want to last longer during intercourse can try the start-stop technique.
+Men who want to last longer during intercourse can try the

 To use this technique, stop sexual activity every time ejaculation feels imminent.
 Breathe deeply and start again slowly, then stop to delay ejaculation for as long as desirable.